Unipol could buy some unsold FondiariaSAI shares

-Spanish economy could grow above 3 pct in 2017 - Bank of Spain head

-MADRID, June 6 The Bank of Spain's head said on Tuesday the Spanish economy could grow faster in 2017 than previously forecast, possibly above 3 percent.

-MILAN Aug 29 Italian insurer Unipol said on Wednesday it was interested in buying share rights of peer Fondiaria-SAI that went unsold in a recent cash call for up to 4.9 percent of Fondiaria's capital.
+MILAN Italian insurer Unipol (UNPI.MI) said on Wednesday it was interested in buying share rights of peer Fondiaria-SAI FOSA.MI that went unsold in a recent cash call for up to 4.9 percent of Fondiaria's capital.

 About 665 million euros, roughly a third of twin capital increases worth 2.2 billion euros launched by Unipol and Fondiaria as part of their merger plan, went unsold.

 The two insurers will auction rump share rights next week.
-Any unsold rights will be bought by the underwriters, led by Mediobanca and UniCredit.
+Any unsold rights will be bought by the underwriters, led by Mediobanca (MDBI.MI) and UniCredit (CRDI.MI).

 (Reporting By Lisa Jucca)